Back

 The better approach is to view marketing as a consistent, strategic investment rather than a tactical response to sales fluctuations.
 A cohesive brand strategy hinges on clear messaging, a strong digital presence, consistent PR and content marketing, targeted advertising, and effective email marketing, all bolstered by strong customer service.

-But here’s the crucial part – these elements must work together as part of a coordinated strategy.
+However, here’s the crucial part: these elements must work together as part of a coordinated strategy.
 I’ve seen countless businesses waste money on beautiful websites that nobody visits, social media accounts that nobody follows and content that nobody reads because they haven’t considered how these pieces fit together.

 Navigating modern market challenges